Auri-Fex/Halcova/halcova/stories/02_bleed_story_v3.md

 He pulled it out with shaking hands—Cèresnav's shaking, his own shaking, the distinction meaningless now.

-The leather fell away to reveal a ledger—thin, water-stained, but intact.
-And folded inside the cover, a letter addressed to *Ròzsanav, my heart, my hope*.
+The leather fell away to reveal pages—not a formal ledger, but a letter.
+Densely written, page after page in a dead man's careful script.
+And folded inside the first page, a note addressed to *Ròzsanav, my heart, my hope*.

-*That's it*, Cèresnav whispered. *That's everything I was too afraid to speak.*

-Vèirnav opened the ledger.
-Pages of cramped handwriting, names in two columns, thirty years of corruption documented in a dead man's careful script.
-Evidence that could destroy families.
-Evidence that could burn the pattern system to ash.
-Evidence that the Wardens had killed to suppress and would kill again to bury.

-*What will you do?*

-"I don't know."

-*You could burn it.
-End what I started, let the secrets die with me.*

-"I could."

-*Or you could take it to the Wardens.
-Let the system choke on its own lies.*

-"That would destroy everyone.
-And Vàscalìn would just bury it deeper."

-*Or—*

-"Or I could take it to your daughter.
-Give her the choice you never made."
-Vèirnav closed the ledger, held it against his chest beside the cooling bone disc.
-"Let her decide what to do with her father's truth."

-The presence in his mind pulsed one final time—not hot now, but warm.
-Human-warm.
-The warmth of a hand held in gratitude.

-*Thank you*, Cèresnav said. *For carrying me.
-For choosing.*

-"Don't thank me yet.
-I haven't decided anything."

-*You've already decided.
-You decided when you didn't let them take me.
-You decided when you let the bleed in instead of fighting it.
-You decided when you came here, to my wife's grave, to find the truth I was too afraid to speak.*

-"And if I'm wrong?
-If giving this to your daughter destroys her?"

-*Then you'll have done what I couldn't—spoken the truth and let someone else choose what to do with it.*

-The presence flickered.
-Faded.
-Began to dissolve.

-*My daughter is Vìzrav Còcalnòc now.
-She married into the family whose patterns fill this ledger.
-Her daughter—my granddaughter—just had her Binding.*

-Fèinnav.
-The name in the ledger, the purchased pattern, the most recent entry in thirty years of lies.

-*Tell her I loved her.
-Tell her I'm sorry.
-And tell her—*

-The presence collapsed.

-The bone disc went cold.

-And Vèirnav knelt in the cemetery grass, holding a dead man's secrets, alone for the first time in twenty years.
-The fog in his eyes didn't clear.
-It never would.
-He was carrying Cèresnav now—not as echo, but as scar, as memory, as the permanent bleed of a man who'd finally been allowed to die.
+He scanned the letter quickly.
+An explanation of how the system worked.
+Names of families involved.
+The methodology of fraud—how bribes were made, how patterns were adjusted, how the Szòvòtar chose who received truth and who received lies.
+Thirty years of observation condensed into damning testimony.

+But no specific records.
+No ledger of individual transactions.

+*I didn't hide that here*, Cèresnav whispered faintly. *The families kept their own records.
+I only kept notes about the system.
+The proof of specific fraud—that's in their houses.
+In their own documentation.*

+"This is enough to prove the system exists.
+But to prove specific cases—"

+*You need their household records.
+My daughter married into Còcalnòc.
+If she looks in the right places—*

+"She'll find the current fraud.
+The fresh entries."

+*Two sources.
+My letter proves it happened.
+Their ledger proves it's still happening.*

+Vèirnav tucked the letter into his coat.
+Evidence that could damn a system—but incomplete evidence.
+Historical proof without current verification.
+An accusation without a crime scene.

+Unless Vìzrav Còcalnòc could provide the other half.

 ---

 ## Part Four

-Èitar found him there an hour later—or maybe it was longer; time had gone strange, slippery, measured in heartbeats that weren't entirely his.
+Èitar found him at the cemetery an hour later.

 "You look like death," she said, settling onto a nearby headstone with the casual disregard for propriety that marked everything she did.
-"More than usual, I mean.
+"More than usual.
 Significantly more."

 "He's gone."